yiisoft/docs/guide/en/runtime/routing.md

 and the associated query parameters.
 When we later request the created URL, the routing process can resolve it back into the original route and query parameters.

-Routing and URL generation are separate services but they use a common set of routes for both URL matching and URL generation.
+Routing and URL generation are separate services, but they use a common set of routes for both URL matching and URL generation.

 ## Configuring routes